adap/flower/proposals/0001-20220311-flower-enhancement-proposals.md

 ### GitHub Issues

-Using Github Issues for these kinds of proposals is doable.
-By, e.g., using tags, one could differentiate and filter them from other issues.
-The main issue is in discussing and reviewing a proposal: Github issues only have a single thread for comments.
-Proposals usually have multiple thread of discussion at the same time for various parts of the proposal.
-Managing these multiple discussions can be confusing when using Github Issues.
+Using GitHub Issues for these kinds of proposals is doable.
+One could use, for example, tags, to differentiate and filter them from other issues.
+The main issue is in discussing and reviewing a proposal: GitHub issues only have a single thread for comments.
+Proposals usually have multiple threads of discussion at the same time for various parts of the proposal.
+Managing these multiple discussions can be confusing when using GitHub Issues.

 ### Google Docs